How to Fight Big Business on Google and Beyond with Smart Mob SEO

 Some SEO pundits already advise you to give up and try to offer something different than the big guys.
 I don’t.
 There are still ways to fight big business in Google and beyond.

-Corporations have some vulnerabilities you can use against them.
+Corporations have some vulnerabilities you can use against them

 They always try to own a certain market and kill off competition using proprietary technology, law enforcement and media hype.
 Of course once they own the market they can dictate the prices.

 What weaknesses do corporations have?

-Corporations commit corporate crime on a seemingly daily basis but the people have no choice but to stay with them.
+- Corporations commit corporate crime on a seemingly daily basis but the people have no choice but to stay with them.
 Google might breach your privacy, Apple might make their workers commit suicide and Microsoft might abuse their monopoly.

-Corporations are too big to move quickly.
+- Corporations are too big to move quickly.
 I’ve worked for corporations myself.
 You can’t do anything by yourself.
 You have to ask several bosses above you, you might not even know who they are so you can’t ask them at all.

 They have to maximize profits and stick to corporate rules.
 In many cases they are not even allowed to mention their competitors or link out to them.
 At the same time each corporation has at least several websites if not dozens or hundreds of them so they are heavily interlinked.

 Rebel with a cause

 The era of smart mobs has finally arrived with the Anonymous phenomenon.
 A “group” of people from all over the world congregating virtually to perform an action on behalf of a common goal.

 In the SEO industry the most well known of these tactics was Google bombing.
 While Google has tried to limit the success of this technique you can still band together to push a website in the search results.

 The more abusive an entity the easier it is to make people contribute to such a campaign.
 I did that a few years back for a very spammy medical term after I got spammed too often by spammers selling it.

 Google then ranked me on #1 as the original source for months.
 I even outranked Samsung itself who were awfully slow to put up a webpage about the particular smartphone.

 I could have linked out to other bloggers to get pingbacks an in that case I would gain even more ground.

-So you see you don’t have to give up yet.
+You see you don’t have to give up yet.
 You need a blog though obviously and you have to band together with like minded individuals.

 * Anonymous kid vs. Troy Collins, US national middleweight sumo champion.
 Image by John Watson.